Place of origin | Scotland |

 Main ingredients | Potatoes, often onions, meat |

 Stovies (also stovy tatties, stoved potatoes, stovers or stovocks)[1][2][3] is a Scottish dish based on potatoes.
-Recipes and ingredients vary widely but the dish contains potatoes, fat, usually [1] onions and often [1][2] pieces of meat.
-In some versions, other vegetables may also be added.[4]
+Recipes and ingredients vary widely but the dish contains potatoes, fat, usually onions[1] and often pieces of meat.[1][2]
+In some versions, other vegetables may be added.[4]

 "To stove" means "to stew" in Scots.[2][13][3]
 The term is from the French adjective étuvé[1] which translates as braised.[14][15]
 Versions without meat may be termed barfit and those with meat as high-heelers.[3]